Last Updated: January 1, 2026

 For consumers, this means that the purchasing power of the dollar should remain strong.
 For Arizona employers, this means that they need to account for an annually updated minimum wage, which can drastically change labor practices and employment numbers.

-How Business Owners Can Prepare for the AZ Minimum Wage Change
+How Business Owners Can Prepare for the Minimum Wage Change in Arizona

 As labor laws change, business owners must prepare themselves and their employees for the changes.
 Here are some ways to get ahead of the curve:

-Clearly Document Policies - It is important to review the employee handbook to ensure policies and procedures are up-to-date and consistent.
-Whether it's employee scheduling, employee disciplinary action policies, or paid time off rules, reviewing the organization's policies and procedures and keeping them up to date and consistent is important anytime there's a key labor law change, such as the minimum wage or Arizona sick time law.
+- Clearly Document Policies - It is important to review the employee handbook to ensure policies and procedures are up-to-date and consistent.
+Whether it's employee scheduling, employee disciplinary action policies, or paid time off rules, reviewing the organization's policies and procedures and keeping them up to date and consistent is important anytime there's a key labor law change, such as the minimum wage, Arizona Sick Time Law, or Arizona Mini COBRA.

 As year-end payroll wraps up, Arizona employers are already looking ahead to ensure compliance with the latest labor laws taking effect next year.
 Employers unprepared for the changes ahead can expect to see challenges with payroll accuracy, budgeting, and overall labor law compliance, which can result in hefty penalty costs.